tartansandal/bash-completion-recipe/README.md

 Two solutions come to mind:

-1. Patch the `__load_completion` function in the `bash_completion` library script so the "place-holder prefixed" `/share/bash-completion/completions` dir is searched for completions.
+1. Patch the `__load_completion` function in the `bash_completion` library script so the "place-holder prefixed" `/share/bash-completion/completions` directory is searched for completions.

 2. Patch the `bash_completion.sh` to ensure the "place-holder prefixed" `/share` directory is in `$XDG_DATA_DIRS`.